 The Sydney Opera house is easily recognized as Australia’s most iconic building.
 Formally opened only a short 45 years ago on the 20th of October 1973, she would be by far the youngest landmark on this list, so young my Mom actually remembers what it was like when there was no opera house hahah! sorry, Mom, that’s telling your age a bit.

-Ideally situated in what I think is one of the most stunning harbors in the world and surrounded by incredible bars, restaurants, and cafes – (we don’t want you getting hungry now, listening to all that opera) … you are sure to have an incredible experience when visiting.
-The Sydney harbor bridge is also located diagonally to the left (I like to think they are siblings), the beautiful botanic gardens to the right and the harbor all around, which makes for INSANE pictures!
+Ideally situated in what I think is one of the most stunning harbours in the world and surrounded by incredible bars, restaurants, and cafes – (we don’t want you getting hungry now, listening to all that opera) … you are sure to have an incredible experience when visiting.
+The Sydney harbour bridge is also located diagonally to the left (I like to think they are siblings), the beautiful botanic gardens to the right and the harbour all around, which makes for INSANE pictures!
 Trust me 😉